1871 German federal election: Results

 The parties that supported Bismarck's policies, notably on unification, became the dominant parties in the new Reichstag: the National Liberals, Centre, Conservatives and Progress Party.

 Voter turnout was just 51%, the lowest during the life of the Empire.
 Historian Volker Ullrich suggests that the lack of voter interest was due to the fact that the initial enthusiasm over the founding of the Empire remained limited primarily to the national-liberal bourgeoisie.

 The changes in the results from the previous Reichstag (shown below) are a combination of two previous elections: to the North German Reichstag in 1867 and to the Zollparlament, the parliament of the German Customs Union (Zollverein), in 1868.
 The Zollparlament consisted of all members of the North German Reichstag plus 85 representatives elected from the south German states that joined the German Empire in 1871.
 They received as many seats in the new Reichstag as they had held in the Zollparlament.

+Graph of the party split among 382 seats.